-The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be a scary thought if you’ve never done it before.
+The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be scary if you’ve never done it before.

 Don’t be deterred though, because many older women who are widowed, divorced, never married, or have partners not interested in traveling, are taking off to see the world on their own.